-We manufacture the JPF, an electro-mechanical bomb safe and arming device, which allows the settings of a weapon to be programmed in flight.
 We occasionally experience lot acceptance test failures due to the complexity of the product and the extreme parameters of the acceptance test.
 Given the maturity of the product, we now generally experience isolated failures, rather than systemic ones.
 As a result, identifying a root cause can take longer and result in inconsistent delivery quantities from quarter to quarter.